A Guide to Getting Started with Microsoft Power BI

 As project managers, the answer is simple – too much time!
 Tasks, budgets, risks, issues, resources; every element of a project generates data that should be tracked and analyzed.

 Without business intelligence software or a background in statistics, delivering reliable, actionable insights to drive projects forward is a daunting task.
+This is the perfect scenario to get started with Microsoft Data Analytics.

 What is Microsoft Power BI?

-Power BI uses connectors to import data from multiple sources such as SharePoint and Excel.
 End-users can easily generate rich reports and dashboards from that data and share these reports with their team.
+The goal is to find, surface, and act on business insights.

 As mentioned above, Power BI is a collection of services and apps.